Dai Ethnic Minority

 The most typical building material in Dai culture is bamboo, and the building style of the typical Dai house is called "Gan Lan".
 The columns, beams, purlins, rafters, and walls of the house are of bamboo, as is the gate leading to the house.
 In fact, the grass, or thatch, that covers the roof of a Dai traditional house is held together in tufts, or bundles, with the help of bamboo twigs, which are quite elastic.
-In some areas, the roof consists of bamboo shafts split in half, then tied to gether to form a seamless roof.
+In some areas, the roof consists of bamboo shafts split in half, then tied together to form a seamless roof.
 Obviously, the greater the bearing requirement the larger, or sturdier, the bamboo.
 Thus the house's main framework will be made of the largest bamboo shafts, while narrower bamboo is used for walls, for the roof, and as a final covering over the bearing framework of the floor, if wooden planks are not to be used.

-A traditional Dai house is two-storeyed, and roughly square in shape.
-The upper storey serves as the living quarters for the family, while the lower storey, which may be only partially walled in, but is generally partitioned into more than one room, serves as a storeroom for grain, etc., and as a shelter for livestock.
+A traditional Dai house is two-storeyed and roughly square in shape.
+The upper store serves as the living quarters for the family, while the lower store, which may be only partially walled in, but is generally partitioned into more than one room, serves as a storeroom for grain, etc., and as a shelter for livestock.
 The living quarters contain, besides bedrooms, room for working, for dining, and for receiving guests.
 There is traditionally a balcony for washing clothes.
 It is here that the household water supply, its water tank, is located.
 The advantage of having the living quarters raised above ground are obvious: it reduces the risks to life and property during high water conditions (flooding), being well above ground, it is free of dampness, ground chill, and it is generally free of insects, especially mosquitoes.